Knot surgery formulae for instanton Floer homology I: the main theorem: Some exactness by diagram chasing

 In this subsection, we prove Proposition \ref{prop: exactness at other two, 2} by diagram chasing.
 For convenience, we restate it as follows, which is a little stronger than the previous version.
-Note that replacing $\hat{\mu}$ by $\hat{\mu}^\pp=(m+k)\hat{\mu}-\hat{\lambda}$ and set $n=-1$ will recover Proposition \ref{prop: exactness at other two, 2}.
+Replacing the original knot in the proposition by the dual knot in the Dehn filling of slope $-(m+k)\mu+\lambda$ with framing $-\mu$ and setting $n=-1$ will recover Proposition \ref{prop: exactness at other two, 2}.